Census Dots

 Native American/Other

-Of the 1,611 places in California, San Luis Obispo is the 202nd most populous.
+San Luis Obispo is ranked the 194th most populous place in California, out of 1,618 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+San Luis Obispo was ranked the 202nd most populous place in the 2020 Census.

 San Luis Obispo's White Population